-The Jordan River is classified as “impaired” under the federal Clean Water Act for several pollutants, including Low Dissolved Oxygen (DO).
+- Regarding green waste in particular: The Jordan River is classified as “impaired” under the federal Clean Water Act for several pollutants, including Low Dissolved Oxygen (DO).
 Low DO results from sediment (soil and dirt) and organic matter (grass clippings, leaves, etc.) making their way into the Jordan River from area stormwater and other non-point sources.
 As this organic material decays, it pulls oxygen out of the water and thereby harms aquatic life.

 Appearance of neighborhoods

 There was a considerable difference in how Neighborhood Cleanup impacted west side and east side neighborhoods.
 Unfortunately, NCU led to illegal dumping and other program violations (e.g., type of material, quantity of material, duration piles remained out) in west side communities in such a way that enforcing or preventing infractions was almost impossible.

 Neighborhood Cleanup – with many mixed piles of debris – did not allow the City to maximize recycling and diversion.

 Redesigning the program allows us to collect, recycle and properly dispose of a wider range of material, including electronic waste, tires, refrigerators, mattresses, and metals.
 We have also realized a higher diversion rate for green waste through the use of extra compost containers.

 Call 2 Haul enables residents to have a year-round option for requesting a collection, instead of being locked into the once-a-year schedule pre-determined by the City.